Loud music: Criminal and civil

 Disturbing the peace by playing loud music in the night is a criminal offense, typically a misdemeanor.
 The exact definition of what constitutes a loud music violation varies by location, either at a certain volume (measured in decibels) or the distance from the source at which the music can be heard.
 The time of day is also often a factor in the law, with the restrictions in some places applying only to specified nighttime hours (e.g. 11 PM-7 AM).
-The amount of effort put forth by law enforcement members in dealing with loud music also varies by location.
+The amount of effort put forth by law enforcement members to deal with loud music also varies by location.

 The most common punishment for a conviction is a fine or some other small sanction.
 But on rare occasions, loud music may be grounds for imprisonment.
-In May 2008, a United Kingdom woman was sentenced to 90 days in jail for violating a court order not to play music that disturbed her neighbours eleven times.
+In May 2008, a United Kingdom woman was sentenced to 90 days in jail for violating a court order not to play music that disturbed her neighbors eleven times.

 Police have also at times discovered other crimes, such as illegal drug usage, when investigating loud music complaints.

-Since mass transit agencies are frequently government-operated and/or subsidized, these rules can be legally enforced, and violation may result in prosecution.
+Since mass transit agencies are frequently government-operated and/or subsidized, these rules can be legally enforced, and violations may result in prosecution.

 In 2014, software engineer Michael Dunn was convicted of first-degree murder after fatally shooting 17-year-old Jordan Davis in an altercation over the loud music Davis was playing.

 In many settings, loud music is not tolerated by property owners, and may be grounds for certain civil actions, such as eviction from rented property.

-Property owners at locations where patrons visit temporarily, such as hotels, campgrounds, or businesses, may order those who play loud music to leave the property.
+Property owners at locations where patrons temporarily visit, such as hotels, campgrounds, or businesses, may order those who play loud music to leave the property.

 David Grissom declared that “loud music is a forty-dollar fine,” the lead single from the 2008 album Loud Music, specifically citing experiences in municipalities such as Tulsa, Oklahoma, Amarillo, Texas and San Francisco, California.